This set of Engineering Metrology Multiple Choice Questions & Answers (MCQs) focuses on “Micrometers”.

 Explanation: Spindle is not fixed infact for good results spindle should move freely.
 Anvil is fixed generally but sometimes anvil is accommodated in reamed hole and a thread extension is provided.

-12. Which of the following is incorrect about precautions in using micrometer?
+12. Which of the following is incorrect about precautions in using a micrometer?

 a) Final movement is given by ratchet